-No, unless the business school clearly mentions in its requirements that the GMAT score is not needed you will need to report your GMAT score.
-However, there are certain other management level education programs like executive MBA programs and some Master’s programs for which your GMAT score is not needed.
+No. Unless the business school clearly mentions in its requirements that the GMAT score is not needed, you will need to report your GMAT score.
+However, there are certain other management level education programs like the Executive MBA programs and some Master’s programs for which many schools do not need your GMAT score.

 No, there is absolutely no need of any special computer skills to appear for the GMAT or GRE exam.
 Although these tests are computerizes tests, no special computer skills are required to negotiate the test.
 However, it is advised that the student must practice taking the tests on the computer for performing better.
 And since the tests also include essays, typing speed should be good enough to complete the exam on time.Before the test, candidates are provided with special tutorials and practice tests that simulate the original test.
 This helps students to understand how to manage the test on the final day.

 Though GRE scores are now accepted worldwide for admission to MBA programs, it is still advisable to check with the norms and requirements of each business school before deciding whether to take the GRE or the GMAT.

 GMAT test takers can cancel their score at the test center immediately after their exam, at no additional cost.
 You can also cancel your GMAT score online for a fee, within 72 hours after the scheduled start time of your exam.
 Your cancelled scores will not be shown or otherwise indicated on the score reports sent to schools.
 For more information, click here.
 Please call GMAT Customer Service (Pearson VUE) as soon as possible if not able to cancel online within the first 48 hours.

 You can take the GMAT™ exam once every 16 calendar days and no more than five times in a rolling 12-month period and no more than eight times total (lifetime limit effective December 17, 2016).
 For more information, click here.